-Austria to go to court if Hungary refuses to take migrants back
+Austria threatens to sue Hungary over migrants

-Hundreds of thousands of migrants traveled from southern European countries further north to Austria, Germany or Sweden, making it impossible to implement the so-called Dublin rules to send migrants back to their initial arrival point in the EU.

-Countries in central and eastern Europe, including Hungary, have opposed any European attempts to force states to accept returned migrants or to introduce a quota regime.
+Austria's government, facing a challenge from the far-right Freedom Party, has repeatedly accused Hungary of letting migrants enter its territory in the face of EU rules that asylum seekers must stay in the first country they enter in the bloc.

+Hungary, itself preparing for a referendum on whether to accept a Europe-wide asylum quota, has insisted that most refugees enter its territory from other EU states, notably Italy and Greece, in a growing blame game.

-"In the main we have a European Dublin regime.
-The European Union is in charge of ...
-Dublin and states or groups of states that permanently break the law have to expect legal consequences," Interior Minister Wolfgang Sobotka told ORF radio.
+"States or groups of states that permanently break the law have to expect legal consequences," Interior Minister Wolfgang Sobotka told ORF radio, responding to a question on Hungary's refusal to give ground.

 "In that case, the (Austrian) republic must sue.
-The republic must see that the European Union acts according to the law, full stop," Sobotka said when asked about Hungary not accepting migrants sent back under Dublin rules.
+The republic must see that the European Union acts according to the law, full stop," he added, without specifying what legal process he was considering.

-The Hungarian government has long declared the Dublin agreement finished.
-Government officials were not immediately available to respond to Sobotka's comments.
+Budapest built a fence along its border with non-EU member Serbia to stem the flow of hundreds of thousands of people, many of them fleeing violence in the Middle East and North Africa.
+Both Hungary and Austria had said this month the situation was now broadly under control.

+A Hungarian government spokesman dismissed Sobotka's call in an emailed statement, saying the vast majority of migrants had arrived in other EU states first.

+"Hungary cannot and will not take responsibility for, and suffer the consequences of, the irresponsible conduct of other member states - Austria, Germany - which expressly suggested ignoring the rules, or for other states - Greece - that neglected to do their job," the spokesman said.

-Austria initially welcomed large numbers of refugees from the Middle East and Afghanistan.
-However, the government started to toughen its asylum rules earlier this year and introduced an annual limit on the number of asylum requests it accepts.
+Germany and Austria initially welcomed large numbers of refugees from the Middle East and Afghanistan.
+However, Vienna started to toughen its asylum rules earlier this year and introduced an annual limit on the number of asylum requests it accepts.

 Those steps, widely criticized by human rights groups and the European Union, came after support for the far-right Freedom Party (FPO) in opinion polls surged ahead of the ruling centrist parties.

-The FPO's candidate might also win presidential elections on Oct.
-2 on an anti-immigration platform to become Europe's first far-right head of state.
+FPO candidate Norbert Gerwald is standing to become Europe's first far-right head of state in presidential elections on Oct.
+2, the same day as the Hungarian referendum.

-(Reporting By Shadia Nasralla; additional reporting by Marton Dunai in BUDAPEST; Editing by Paul Tait)
+(Reporting By Shadia Nasralla; additional reporting by Marton Dunai in BUDAPEST; Editing by Paul Tait and Andrew Heavens)

 Trending Stories